VenlafaxineReturn to Venlafaxine overview

 - If you have taken more venlafaxine than it said on the label, you must see a doctor quickly - even if you do not feel any different.

-- Venlafaxine can make some people think about hurting themselves or committing suicide.
+- Whilst taking venlafaxine some people may think about hurting themselves or committing suicide.
 You must go straight to hospital with your tablets if you have any of these thoughts.

 - Venlafaxine can also cause other rare, but serious side-effects: allergic reactions (difficulty breathing, swelling of your face or throat, itching skin lumps), severe rash, unexplained muscle pain and tenderness, chest tightness, difficulty breathing, serotonin syndrome and neuroleptic malignant syndrome (see “Warnings and Side Effects” section for descriptions of these two side effects).
 Go to a hospital if you get any of these symptoms, and take your medicine with you.